mcristina19/Fibonacci-Numbers/README.md

 # Fibonacci-Numbers

-This shows the two ways you can get the Fibonacci Numbers by a generator function or a list function.
+This shows the two ways you can get the Fibonacci Numbers by a generator or a list.